GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/White_Tusk#Archetypes

 #### Drone Operator
-- same as the Black Tusk [variant](#drone-operator), except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
+- same as the Black Tusk [variant](#drone-operator) except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
 - drone initial separation speed is based on veterancy
-- doesn't need to have line of sight to be able to target players with her drones (but will still occasionally peek after deploying them if a player is visible)
+- doesn't need to have a line of sight to be able to target players with her drones (but will still occasionally peek after deploying them if a player is visible)

 #### Mini Tank
-- same as the Black Tusk [variant](#mini-tank), except it can still target you after killing its controller and elites don't fire incendiary grenades
+- same as the Black Tusk [variant](#mini-tank) except it can still target you after killing its controller and elites don't fire incendiary grenades

 #### Rusher
-- same as the Black Tusk [variant](#rusher), except he throws shock grenades, which can potentially shock them and other nearby enemies
+- same as the Black Tusk [variant](#rusher) except he throws shock grenades, which can potentially shock them and other nearby enemies

 #### Sniper
-- same as the Black Tusk [variant](#sniper), except she only needs 2s to acquire a target before shooting
+- same as the Black Tusk [variant](#sniper) except she only needs 2s to acquire a target before shooting

 #### Tank
-- same as the Black Tusk [variant](#tank), except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
+- same as the Black Tusk [variant](#tank) except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
 - tries to get close because of his Stinger Hive
 - his Stinger Hive stops working while he's disrupted (TODO: check if it's the same when shocked)
 - his Stinger Hive has a 20m range